 You've heard people talking about collagen.
 You've heard collagen can slow signs of ageing.
 You've heard it's excellent for your skin.
-But do you know why it's so important for skin health?
+But do you know why it's so important for skin health as well as your ligaments and joints?

 And do you know what type of collagen you should be taking?
-What about marine collagen vs bovine collagen?
-What's better?
-Well, what if I told you there are over 20 types of collagen within your body.
+What about marine collagen vs bovine collagen - what's better?
+Well, what if we told you there are over 20 types of collagen within your body.
 On top of that, different types of collagen are better suited to particular parts of your body.

 There's a lot to learn about collagen, and we don’t blame you if you’re a bit confused.
 Luckily, it's what we love, and it's what we do.
 So, get ready to absorb some essential collagen info.